This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

-- For the frosting: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip the butter at medium high speed for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

 - Slowly add the powdered sugar, 2 cups at a time, adding the heavy whipping cream intermittently, mixing on low speed until it’s incorporated into the butter.
 Then increase the speed to high and beat for 30-60 seconds.
 Repeat until all your powdered sugar has been added.